Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 \subsection{Comparison to the Region-Based Approach}

-Since \u{C}er\={a}ns~\cite{Cerans1992} uses parallel timer processes (PTPs) and only shows the construction of a finite set for which some properties have to be checked but does not show an actual algorithm, we have to do some interpretation for the comparison.
+Since \u{C}er\={a}ns~\cite{Cerans1992} uses parallel timer processes (PTPs) and only shows the construction of a finite set but not an actual algorithm, we have to do some interpretation for the comparison.
 While it may be possible to do slightly better using the region-based construction, the main point remains valid.
 Moreover, to the best of our knowledge, there is no tool implementing the approach and we need to do the calculations by hand.

 The region-based approach proposed by \u{C}er\={a}ns~\cite{Cerans1992} uses a product graph.
 It thus follows that, given two TA $A$ and $B$ with sets of clocks $C_A$ and $C_B$, the analyzed symbolic states have $|C_A| + |C_B|$ many clocks.
 Since the symbolic states contained in the $\text{visited}$ set in Algorithm \ref{alg:virtual-clocks:bisim-no-n} are AB-\synchronized, it follows that the original clocks have the same values as the corresponding virtual clocks.
 Consequently, only the $|C_A| + |C_B|$ virtual clocks are relevant for the number of recursion steps and, therefore, the number of relevant clocks is the same in both constructions.
 It should be noted, however, that the region-based approach is subject to an analog problem as described in Example \ref{ex:background:alternating-sequences}.

 \begin{example}